npc-villagers/prep/TEAM-AGREEMENT.md

 - What will your team do if one person is taking over the project and not letting the other members contribute?

   Go to conflict resolution plan step 1!
 Everyone is on board to police this behavior in everyone else, and if it's noticed it should be communicated.
+Do not be dismissive of other voices/opinions.

 - How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?